RitchieFu/hosted-final-project-332/README.md

 This will start the development server for Vue, and in your terminal, you will see a localhost link with a specific port number.
 Open that up in your browser to see live updates when you save.

 ### Usage:
+- When you see the website for the first time, you will likely see the home page first.
+The home page has no content on it yet.
+- On the listings page, you will see some pre-populated listings with placeholder data.
+This is just an example of what the posts might look like.
+- On the post tab, you may create your own listing.
+You must fill out the title and the description, but the tags and the image are optional.
+Once you click submit, your post will show up in the listings.
+Just a note, the results are rendered by column instead of rows, so any new listings you add will populate the left most row first.
+I will work on fixing that for the next deliverable.
+- The login screen has no data on it right now.
+- The sign up screen has a form where you can enter in some information.
+You must also click "agree" on the privacy notice before being allowed to sign up.
+After you click sign up, you should see an alert that indicates that you have signed up.
+I have not connected this to an authentication flow, but I am working on that for the next release.
 ### Contributing:
+I am working by myself for this project!
+If someone wanted to help, their best bet would to make a new branch and create pull requests!!
 ### Credits
+Ritchie Fu, Gonzaga University
 ### License
+I don't currently have a license, but I might go with the MIT license.
+I'm not sure yet.